 The Company seeks to take into account third-party rights when making its product portfolio and clinical development decisions.

 The identification of such intellectual property rights and the evaluation of whether the Company's activities in fact fall within their scope is subject to interpretation, and frequently litigated.
 For example, a family of patents from the Company Replimune claims product characteristics that would include the BT-001 drug candidate.
-Opposition proceedings against the granting of titles are underway in the United States and Europe to challenge the validity of these patents on the grounds, in particular, of insufficient description and lack of inventive step.
+Opposition proceedings against the granting of titles have been undertaken in the United States and are underway in Europe to challenge the validity of these patents on the grounds, in particular, of insufficient description and lack of inventive step.
 Transgene believes that the broad claims of this family are ill-founded in law, and is confident in a positive outcome for BT-001.
-Notwithstanding this confidence, there can be no guarantee regarding the success of these procedures, and even in the event of success, pending the decision of the competent bodies, the freedom to operate risk that weighs on BT-001 could make the candidate drug less attractive to potential partners.
+Despite this assurance, there is no guarantee that these steps will be successful.
+In addition, even if they are successful, pending the decision of the competent authorities, the risk of operating restrictions weighing on BT-001 could reduce attractiveness for potential partners.

-The monitoring implemented by the Company to prevent freedom to operate risk may be insufficient due to (i) delays in publishing patent applications (18 months after the filing or priority date), (ii) failure to publish certain patent applications in the United States, (iii) the changing scope of patent claims between the application and the granted patent and (iv) uncertainty as to whether the patent will ultimately be allowed in any form or if post-patent opposition procedures brought by the Company limit or invalidate some of the patent's claims.
+The monitoring implemented by the Company to prevent freedom to operate risk may be insufficient due to (i) delays in publishing patent applications (18 months after the filing or priority date), (ii) failure to publish certain patent applications in the United States, (iii) the changing scope of patent claims between the application and the granted patent and (iv) uncertainty as to whether the patent will ultimately be granted in any form or if post-patent opposition procedures brought by the Company limit or invalidate some of the patent's claims.

-Even when the Company makes its own patent application, it cannot be sure that certain third parties have not been the first to invent products or to file patent applications relating to inventions also covered by their own patent applications or those of their partners.
+Even when the Company makes its own patent application, it cannot be sure that certain third parties have not been the first to invent products or to file similar patent applications covered by its own applications or those of its partners.

-2.6.2 Intellectual property rights other than patents may be difficult to enforce
+2.2.6.2 Intellectual property rights other than patents can be difficult to assert

 Transgene believes that several elements of its program involve technology, processes, know-how, data, including culturing and production processes, as well as purification technology, which cannot be patented.

 Because it is generally impossible to establish an exclusive right-of-use over most non-patented intellectual property, the Company may also not be able to determine the correct value of these resources from its partners.

 With regard to technologies, know-how and data that are not patentable or are only potentially patentable, and to processes, other than production processes, for which patents would be difficult to enforce, Transgene has chosen to protect its interests by relying on non-disclosure agreements with its employees, consultants and certain subcontractors.

 All of its employment contracts include confidentiality clauses.
 These confidentiality clauses do not provide sufficient protection and may be terminated.
 In that event, the Company believes that there is no satisfactory remedy possible.
 Its product design and manufacturing secrets could be revealed and used independently by its competitors.

-2.6.3 The Company may fail to patent its products
+2.2.6.3 Inability to obtain a patent